 - SIAP had provided a paper outlining the standards that they had to comply with in respect of internal audit planning and the role of the Committee in that process.
 This action had been resolved and the paper circulated to the Committee. - Information relating to payments made to staff in employment cases was still outstanding and must be allocated to the relevant member of staff to complete. - It was noted that there may be a requirement to revisit the underlying reasons for the late closure of internal audit actions.
-This was dependent on the outcome of agenda item 9 (minute 248). - It was noted that the actions arising from the Grant Thornton Review were now included within the Finance Transformation Programme. - The action relating to the provision of cost and statistical information relating to the PSAA agenda item had been resolved. - Both outstanding actions contained in minute 171 (External Audit update) had been resolved. - In respect of minute 172, it was noted that the external auditors can only confirm that the audit was completed in line with the Annual Governance Statement ("AGS").
+This was dependant on the outcome of agenda item 9 (minute 248). - It was noted that the actions arising from the Grant Thornton Review were now included within the Finance Transformation Programme. - The action relating to the provision of cost and statistical information relating to the PSAA agenda item had been resolved. - Both outstanding actions contained in minute 171 (External Audit update) had been resolved. - In respect of minute 172, it was noted that the external auditors can only confirm that the audit was completed in line with the Annual Governance Statement ("AGS").
 They are unable to comment on the standard of the AGS itself.
-However, if there were shortfalls with the AGS, this would be apparent from the contents of their final report. - In respect of minute 173, it was noted that the action to provide further information on recorded complaints and any compensation details would be included in the next report to the Committee.
+However, if there were shortfalls with the AGS, this would be apparent from the contents of their final report.